GaelGosse/Game_of_Life/README.md

 ✅ Heat map v1<br>
 ⬜ Heat map v2 :<br>
+	✅ - colors blue -> green -> yellow -> orange -> red -> red/white (if the same cell stil alived after 10gen)
-	- algo for cooling cell
+	⬜ - algo for cooling cell :
-		heat map with float ?
-		low level of temperature make decrease slowly high level of temperature decrease a bit more than the rest
+			nbr alived around a cell is a coeff of cooling/heating (heat map with float) low level of temperature make decrease slowly (heat map with float) high level of temperature decrease a bit more than the rest (heat map with float)
-	- colors blue -> green -> yellow -> orange -> red -> red/white (if the same cell stil alived after 10gen)

 ⬜ change macro in header file to variables<br>
 ⬜ draw lines feature <br>
 ⬜ Copy/paste features <br>
-⬜ Pattern generator feature <br>
+⬜ Pattern generator feature (shapes, noise) <br>

 ⬜ Achievments (structures, pattern, etc...) <br>
 	start an offline wiki db where each row of structures has 1 if achieved and 0 not